qwshen/agentic-rag-framework/docs/setup-context-stores.md

 ```

 #### 7. Milvus

-The following examples show how to use Milvus to store customer documents in local and server modes.
-Embeddings are generated using the Llama 3 model served by Ollama at http://127.0.0.1:11434.
+The following examples demostrate how to use Milvus to store and manage customer documents in local and server modes.
+Embeddings are generated using the Llama 3 model, hosted via Ollama at *http://127.0.0.1:11434*.

-##### 7.1 Local mode with data file in local storage.
+##### 7.1 Local mode with index stored in local storage.

 ```json
 {
     "name": "rag_milvus_local",